 SWITCH has been operating since October 2005.
-The fact that our clinic is as successful today as it was when it first opened is a testament to the hard work that went into designing Saskatoon’s Student Wellness Initiative Toward Community Health clinic as a sustainable organization.
+The continued success of our clinic is a testament to the hard work that went into designing Saskatoon’s SWITCH clinic as a sustainable organization.

 What a SWITCH shift is